crism/internet-pub-sing/keep-covid-at-bay/README.md

 # “Keep COVID at Bay”
-This is a filk on the Copper family song [“Drive Sorrows Away”](https://mudcat.org/@displaysong.cfm?SongID=1724) for the era of social distancing.
+This is a filk on the Copper family song [“Drive Sorrows Away”](https://mudcat.org/@displaysong.cfm?SongID=1724) (a/k/a “Thousands or More”) for the era of social distancing.

 [Folding at Home](https://foldingathome.org/) is the world’s largest supercomputer, and you can join it with your home devices.
 They work on protein-folding problems, especially currently working on the proteins in SARS-CoV-2.
 That was the lyrical hook that led me to this song.
 ## Contributing